 Secondly, you can avoid spending your resources on building and operating hardware to manage your infrastructure.
 IaC goes hand in hand with cloud services, and by opting for both you will be able to substantially decrease your expenses.
 Finally, your existing workers can focus on achieving goals and striving for innovation instead of performing repetitive tasks that an IaC tool can easily handle.
 By freeing up your personnel from executing mundane tasks, you will be able to provide them with more challenging and interesting endeavors.

-The combination of cloud services and Infrastructure as a Code tools allows companies to deliver the scalability they need to keep their apps alive.
+The combination of cloud services and Infrastructure as Code tools allows companies to deliver the scalability they need to keep their apps alive.
 Scalability is the cornerstone of modern application development as the lack thereof can significantly hinder your growth and ruin the app’s reputation.
 During peak seasons or rapid growth, the app’s user base can quickly expand, which can result in unavailability and delays.
 Automated scalability solves this problem and allows you to seamlessly grow and shrink at your own pace.

 Another advantage that makes IaC systems compelling is the reduction of human errors.
 Since manual work is no longer needed, teams can use a standardized infrastructure setup to avoid any mistakes.
 Deploying infrastructure using IaC tools is repeatable and helps you eliminate harmful configuration drifts or missing dependencies.
 By using configuration files as the single source of truth, you will prevent discrepancies and deviations and ensure a stable system.

 The standardization and automation that IaC brings to the table ensure consistency and security.
-Infrastructure as a Code can also serve as a form of documentation of the correct way of setting up and managing the infrastructure.
+Infrastructure as Code can also serve as a form of documentation of the correct way of setting up and managing the infrastructure.
 Another security benefit is the version control that allows for safe and reversible changes in the code.
 On top of that, since the changes are no longer made manually but performed in code, the risk of unauthorized change also decreases.
 As a result, every change can be tracked and documented as well as reversed by using version control.
 Finally, auditing also becomes more available since everything is documented in code and can be easily accessible to external and internal auditors.

-Elevated accountability is an Infrastructure as a Code advantage that comes from the transparency that IaC systems enable.
+Elevated accountability is an Infrastructure as Code advantage that comes from the transparency that IaC systems enable.
 Since everything is documented and defined in code, you can easily track who made the change, when, and for what reason.
 This eliminates hours of communication in the pursuit of figuring out who did what and why.
 Having a reliable log system that captures every slight change helps companies increase transparency and thus solve conflicts a lot easier.
 It will primarily save you a lot of time but also encourage developers to think autonomously and make the changes when required.

 Regardless of your tools and level of expertise, something still can go wrong for one or another reason.
 Having version control at your hand greatly benefits your company and provides a disaster recovery option.
 Well-preserved version control gives you an opportunity to instantaneously kill any recent changes by simply going back to the previous version.
 Especially in the case when you cannot quickly figure out the root cause of the issue, disaster recovery is a lifesaver for your organization.